NeosIT/active-directory-integration2/readme.txt

 = Premium Extensions =

-As an owner of a valid support license you have access to the following premium extensions:
+As an owner of a valid support plan you have access to the following premium extensions:

 * Profile Pictures: Synchronize profile photos from Active Directory to WordPress without a 3rd party plug-in
 * BuddyPress profile photo: Synchronize profile photos from Active Directory to BuddyPress